kaivalyar/HistManager/README.md

 ```

 #### 3. Using HistManager
-Switching to the 'Master' in the next terminal session
+Switching to 'Master' for this terminal session
 ```
 Welcome.
 HistManagerBETA 1.0 running.